 by Fr.
 Tommy Lane

 When you look at how people responded to God in the Old Testament the picture is pretty bleak.
 Very often they did not respond in faith to God’s word.
-Each time we see a faithless response on someone’s part to God’s word we also see that in the long term it brings its own punishment.
+Each time we see a faithless response on someone’s part to God’s word, we also see that in the long term it brings its own punishment.
 It really doesn’t pay to go against God even if at the time it seems to be great fun.
 And we also see that it pains God when we do not respond to his word and reject it.

 The faithless response to God began with the first couple.
-Eve disbelieved God and believed the serpent instead and ate the fruit of the tree.
+Eve disbelieved God and instead believed the serpent and ate the fruit of the tree.
 The punishment it brought on Adam and Eve was death instead of immortality and banishment from the Garden of Eden.
 Sin continued to grow so much that the world was full of wickedness.
 Only one family was good, Noah’s family, and they were saved from the flood.
 We see the pain the rejection of God’s word caused him; in Gen 6:6 we read, “God regretted having made man on the earth and his heart grieved.”
-It was like a new creation after the flood but once again sin began to increase and eventually people’s pride led to disaster, this time they were divided into different languages after the tower of Babel.
-Unfortunately this faithless response to God continues right through the Old Testament.
+It was like a new creation after the flood but once again sin began to increase and eventually people’s pride led to disaster; this time they were divided into different languages after the tower of Babel.
+Unfortunately, this faithless response to God continues right through the Old Testament.
 You would think that after the Miracle of the Sea at the Exodus, as the people left Egypt on dry ground where the sea had been, they would respond in faith.
-But no, when the first trial came they complained and wanted to return to Egypt.
+But no, when the first trial came, they complained and wanted to return to Egypt.
 Then when they entered Canaan, the Promised Land, after a while they began to ask for a king over them.
 It was a lack of trust in God’s leadership of them.
-Again this brought a punishment because with only a few exceptions most of the kings of Israel were not good leaders and their country sank lower all the time.
+Again this brought a punishment because with only a few exceptions most of the kings were not good leaders and the country sank lower all the time.
 God continually called prophets to speak his word to them but unfortunately only a handful listened to his prophets.
-It is no wonder that in the first reading today God called the Israelites a set of rebels (Ezek 2:5).
-A great punishment befell them, they were captured and taken as slaves to Babylon for about 50 years.
+It is no wonder that in the first reading today God called the people a set of rebels (Ezek 2:5).
+A great punishment befell them: they were captured and taken as slaves to Babylon for about 50 years.
 They saw it as a punishment for sin.
 Yet there was always a remnant faithful to God.

 Copyright © Fr.
 Tommy Lane 2003